manuelbua/gitver/README.md

 Coupled with [git hooks](http://git-scm.com/book/en/Customizing-Git-Git-Hooks), `gitver` version blob templates helps to keep your own project updated with its version information, performing simple template-based substitution automatically at *post-commit* time, for example.

-## Why?

-I'm working on a project that requires precise version string tracking and synchronization between a server and its different clients, so an automatic mechanism is needed.

-Furthermore, i want the version string and/or other useful information to be **embedded** in the application code automatically, "compiled-in" so to speak, without me having to remember to do it manually each time.

 ## Repository pre-requisites

-`gitver` expects your tags to be **annotated** and be in this format:
+`gitver` expects your tags to be in this format:

     [v]MAJOR.MINOR.PATCH[.REVISION][-PRE-RELEASE-METADATA]